JSamuel38/rock-paper-scissors/README.md

 # rock-paper-scissors
-Assignment from The Odin Project
+Assignment from The Odin Project where you play rock paper scissors against a computer over 5 rounds.